Not all spin bikes or indoor cycles come with consoles.

 The best bikes that measure watts are listed here: Best spin bikes with power meters.

 These aren’t common at all.
-And the ones that have these you have to pay over $1500 generally and in some cases a lot more for ones that work with the internet to provide you with a big choice of programs and options.
+And the ones that have these you have to pay a premium generally and in some cases a lot more for ones that work with the internet to provide you with a big choice of programs and options.
 Two examples of these indoor cycles/spin bikes are the espinner and the CycleOps Phantom 5.

-But there is a less expensive option if that is what you want the Diamondback Fitness 510Ic which can be bought for less than $700 – it comes with 14 workout programs, including 8 profile programs where resistance is automatically adjusted at set intervals, 4 heart rate control programs where resistance is adjusted to keep your heart rate at the specified rate.
+But there is a less expensive option if that is what you want the Diamondback Fitness 510Ic which is a mid-range bike – it comes with 14 workout programs, including 8 profile programs where resistance is automatically adjusted at set intervals, 4 heart rate control programs where resistance is adjusted to keep your heart rate at the specified rate.
 It does work with hand pulse sensors and not with a heart rate strap.
 Read the full review here.